Your Genre Questions

 Question: I'm curious...
 I've heard of "gay literature" as its own genre.
 I'm seriously curious of what qualifies a novel to become a gay novel.
 I like …

-Question: How do I include research into my book.
+Question: How do I go about including research in nonfiction books?
 My book includes case studies.
-Do I add it the the bottom of the case study, if it is applicable, …
+Do I add it the the bottom of the case study, if …

 re: Stuck Between Two Stones: Fiction or Nonfiction?